As soon as Kiyashi stepped through the doorway, she was greeted by a shout from behind the bar counter.

 Yamato continued.
 “Every time you clear your norma, the name gets crossed off and the ink fades.”

 “And that ink is, in turn, imprinted on your skin,” Sendo finished.

 “Imprinted on your skin?”
 Kiyashi was almost lost for words and could barely get the question out.
-She straight looked at Sendo and he simply nodded and then pulled up one of his sleeves.
+She looked straight at Sendo and he simply nodded and then pulled up one of his sleeves.

 Starting from his wrist to his elbow, dark strings of letters encircled his arm, rings of ink.

-Kiyashi realized that she had seen those dark rings on Sendo’s wrist when she had grasped his hand earlier, as he pulled her into the tavern’s light barrier.
+Kiyashi realised that she had seen those dark rings on Sendo’s wrist when she had grasped his hand earlier, as he pulled her into the tavern’s light barrier.
 Her eyes darted from the paper in her hand, with the three lines crossed out, with the faded letters, to Sendo’s arm, inky letters looping up around his entire forearm.
 She felt the once delicious stew aftertaste sour on her tongue and she held a hand up to her mouth.
 Her other hand balled up into a fist.
 Kiyashi felt a cold rush and her body shivered once.

 Was this the game that the voice had mentioned?
 How was this a game?
 This was just a death match, a “survival of the fittest” situation.
 This was inhumane.
 Anyone with a shred of humanity in them would not do this… That voice, that hooded figure… It was a monster.
 It was something that had no empathy for other living things.
-It just wanted to watch us kill and be killed… It just wanted to watch us die.
+It just wanted to watch them kill and be killed… It just wanted to watch them die.
 And call it entertainment… a “game.”